How To Engrave A Beer Mug With A Handle

 Depending on what type of machine you are using, you may have to follow different instructions, but they will probably be very similar.

 First, put the glass into the Rotary so that the top of the glass is on your left.
-The handle position will depend on what type of beer mug and if you want it engraved on the left or right side.
+The handle position will depend on what type of beer mug you want and if you want it engraved on the left or right side.
 You will need to figure this out with the template you are using.

 An example of a level.
 The dollar store usually has them.